fray-d/OSSM-Lite/README.md

 - Simple Penetration mode has been removed.
 - Streaming mode has been further refined.
     - An updated web simple web player is in the works to support min/max depth
-    - You can use the original one on the R+D documents site in the meantime.
 - Stroke engine has been configured to use a linear speed instead of strokes per minute.
-    - The length of the stroke no longer changes speed.
-- User configurations are supported
+- User configurations are supported [See docs](https://fray-d.github.io/OSSM-Lite/)
-    - Docs to follow, but characteristics are avialable if you connect via BLE tools.
-They are named and describe their purpose.
-    - Rename device
-    - Reverse rail direction
     - Set homing style (None, Default, Single-Sided, Double-Tap)
     - Set rail length for None and Sinle-Sided homing (180mm default)
+    - Reverse rail direction
+    - Rename device

 Roadmap:
-- Add a replacement for the documentation site explaining the features of the firmware in detail.
-Then delete the reference to the exist incompatible docs.
-- Add a configuration tool for all user configurations.
+- Add a tool for sharing advanced mode presets manually.
 - Add a web player for funscripts.
 - Continue removing dead code from the source.
 - Add an issue to suggest a feature or if you find a bug.